triwgani/CaseStudies/README.md

 # Case Studies
-Portfolio of my works of several Case Studies in Business Analysis and Valuation for personal purposes.
+Portfolio of my works on several Case Studies in Business Analysis & Valuation (for personal purposes).

 ## Financial Analysis on Qantas